 - They operated totally undetected until March and stole some high-level documents and manuals.

-- At this point, the DOD noticed the activity, conducted a review, and declared the systems secure.
+- At this point, the Department of Defense noticed the activity, conducted a review, and declared the systems secure.

 - Meanwhile, the hackers continued to progress deeper into their infrastructure for another year undetected.